npryce/higher-order-react-components-demo/doc/article.md

 They duplicate the state machine required to receive and render data obtained asynchronously from a promise.
 These are not the only React components in the application that need to display data loaded asynchronously from the server, so addressing that duplication will shrink the code significantly.

-The `CountryChooser` component cannot use the `Country` component to display the countries in the list because the event handling is intermingled with the presentation of the data.
+The CountryChooser component cannot use the Country component to display the countries in the list because the event handling is intermingled with the presentation of the data.
 It therefore duplicates the code to render a country as HTML.
 We don't want these HTML fragments diverging, because that will then create further duplication in our CSS stylesheets.

 What can we do?

 We could extract the promise event handling into a base class.
 But JavaScript only supports single inheritance, so we if our components inherit event handling for promises, they cannot inherit base classes that provide event handling for other things, such as user interaction ^[for example, in recent project we used higher-order components to compose live updates, drag-source and drop-target behaviour into stateless rendering components].
-And although it disentangles the promise event handling from the rendering, it doesn't disentangle the rendering from the promise event handling, so we still couldn't use the 'Country' component within the 'CountryChooser'.
+And although it disentangles the promise event handling from the rendering, it doesn't disentangle the rendering from the promise event handling, so we still couldn't use the Country component within the CountryChooser.

 It sounds like a job for mixins, but React's mixins don’t work with ES6 classes and are going to be dropped from the API.